Maximising the Utility of Validation Sets for Imbalanced Noisy-label Meta-learning: Related Work

+For meta-learning approaches~\citep{L2W, Distill_noise, FSR, Famus, MetaWeightNetLA}, meta-parameters are introduced to automatically down-weight the losses of noisy samples and up-weight the losses of clean samples~\citep{L2LWS, CWS}.
+Such meta-parameters are then learnt by optimising the one-step-ahead model on a validation set.

+To deal with noisy labels effectively, most of existing meta-learning approaches require a clean validation set.
+Such a set is, however, expensive to acquire and does not scale well with the number of classes.
+Recent studies relax such assumption by selecting the validation set from the noisy training set~\citep{FSR,Famus}.
+Unfortunately, their sample selection process demonstrate lower performance compared to their counterparts using real validation data.
+This motivates us to develop an approach that can automatically build a clean and balanced validation set, but unlike them, our approach is motivated by the meta-learning optimization that also takes into consideration the informativeness of the validation samples.

-\subsection{Imbalanced Learning}
+\subsection{Imbalanced learning}

-Imbalance learning is another challenging classification problem that is commonly present in real-world datasets, where a small portion of majority classes have a massive amount of training samples, and minority classes only have a few training samples~\cite{longtail_survey}.
-This can easily result in a biased model that shows good accuracy for majority classes, but poor performance for the minority ones.
-To address this problem, many imbalanced learning methods have been proposed~\cite{transfer_imb,transfer_imb_2,class_imb,class_imb_2,resample_2}, where the main techniques are~\cite{longtail_survey}: transfer learning~\cite{transfer_imb_2,transfer_imb}, classifier design~\cite{class_imb,class_imb_2}, re-sampling (e.g., meta-learning)~\cite{resample_2}, decoupled training~\cite{decouple,decouple_2}, ensemble learning~\cite{BBN,ensemble_imb_1}, cost-sensitive learning~\cite{cost_sensitive_2,cost_sensitive_3,cost_sensitive}, data augmentation~\cite{data_aug,data_aug_2}, logit adjustment~\cite{logit_adjust,logit_adjust_2} and representation learning~\cite{represent_2,represent}.
-Unfortunately, existing methods designed to learn from long-tailed class distributions assume the labels to be clean, making their performance unclear in a more realistic scenario where the datasets are also noisy.
+Imbalanced learning can result in a biased model with good accuracy for majority classes, but poor performance for the minority ones~\citep{longtail_survey}.
+Methods to address imbalanced learning are based on transfer learning~\citep{transfer_imb_2, transfer_imb}, classifier design~\citep{class_imb, class_imb_2}, cost-sensitive learning~\citep{cost_sensitive_2, cost_sensitive_3, cost_sensitive}, data augmentation~\citep{data_aug, data_aug_2}, logit adjustment~\citep{logit_adjust, logit_adjust_2} and representation learning~\citep{represent_2, represent}.
+These existing methods often assume that training labels are clean, which does not hold for noisy-label datasets.

-\subsection{Noisy-label and Imbalanced Learning}
+\subsection{Noisy-label and imbalanced learning}